Idées de menus des fêtes équilibrés

 1. Plan your holiday menu in advance by selecting your recipes and making your grocery list.
 This will help you optimize your time at the store and avoid forgetting anything.

-2. Plan ahead for cooking.
+2. Set aside time to cook.
 For example, by preparing recipes that can be cooked in advance and frozen.
 This way, you reduce your workload on Christmas Day and limit your consumption of highly processed foods.

-3. Ask for help with menu planning and preparation.
-The holiday season is a great time to get children, family, and friends involved in the kitchen.
+3. Ask for help with planning and preparing the menu.
+The holiday season is a great time to involve children, family, and friends in the kitchen.

 Some ideas for balanced holiday menus

-This traditional holiday menu allows the use of local and seasonal products, such as cabbage and cranberry, both rich in antioxidants.
+This traditional holiday menu uses local and seasonal products, such as cabbage and cranberries, both rich in antioxidants.

 Dessert: Tiramisu

 This vegetarian holiday menu also highlights local and seasonal vegetables (squash, mushrooms) while drawing inspiration from Italian recipes.
-Additionally, winter squash is an important source of vitamin C, which contributes to the absorption of plant-based iron.
+Additionally, winter squash is an important source ofvitamin C, which helps with the absorption of plant-based iron.

-Main course: Salmon parcels with vegetables (flavored with good olive oil)
+Main course: Salmon and vegetable papillotes (flavored with good olive oil)

-Dessert: Pavlova with mixed berries, drizzled with a splash of strawberry or raspberry balsamic vinegar
+Dessert: Pavlova with berries, drizzled with a touch of strawberry or raspberry balsamic vinegar

-Finally, this festive seafood menu highlights seafood products, such as salmon, a fish rich in omega-3 fatty acids, beneficial for heart health.
+Finally, this seafood holiday menu emphasizes seafood products, such as salmon, a fish rich in omega-3 fatty acids, beneficial for heart health.

 Article written by: